vfarcic/devops24/manuscript/04-helm.md

 git merge upstream/master
 ```

-We pushed the changes we made in the previous chapter, fetched the upstream repository *vfarcic/go-demo-3*, and merged the latest code from it.
+We pushed the changes we made in the previous chapter, we fetched the upstream repository *vfarcic/go-demo-3*, and we merged the latest code from it.
 Now we are ready to create our first Chart.

 Even though we could create a Chart from scratch by creating a specific folder structure and the required files, we'll take a shortcut and create a sample Chart that can be modified later to suit our needs.